davestewart/axios-actions/README.md

 </div>
 ```

 Note that each Api or sub-class instance monitors its own loading progress, and will report loaded only when **all** requests have loaded.
-This way you can have separate, light-weight instances for individual components or groups of sections of your site.
+This way you can have separate, lightweight `Api` instances for individual components or sections of your site.

 See the class itself for all methods: